PAITU PONDERINGS

 Winter Solstice Celebration Ideas

-Looking for family winter solstice inspiration?
+Looking for winter solstice celebration ideas?

 There is a chill in the air, the mornings are darker for longer and we return home in the dark on our evening walks.
 Winter has been approaching slowly, in the North, small tohu (signs) have been marking a shift in the seasons.